WHAT IS A TUMMY TUCK?

 - Extended abdominoplasty

-- Combination procedures
+- Combination procedure

-Complete abdominoplasty (Tummy Tuck) begins with a long incision in the groin area, from hip to hip, and there is a second incision that separates the navel from surrounding tissue.
+Complete abdominoplasty (tummy tuck) begins with a long incision in the groin area, from hip to hip, and there is a second incision that separates the navel from surrounding tissue.
 After the incisions are made, the abdominal skin is separated from the fat and muscle below.
 The abdominal wall is then pulled and sewn together to tighten the muscles and make the waistline narrower.
 Excess skin is also removed.

 It may take a while to feel like yourself again.
-Exercise will help you heal better because it helps to reduce swelling, lower the chance of blood clots and tones muscles.
+Exercise will help you heal better because it helps reduce swelling, lower the chance of blood clots and tone muscles.
 Dr. Lefkovits will instruct you about what type of activity you can engage in and what activity you cannot engage in.